rectorphp/type-perfect/README.md

 $product->addPrice(52.05);
 ```

-From fear and "just to be safe", we keep the `addPrice()` param type empty, `mixed` or in a docblock.
+But from fear and "just to be safe", we keep the `addPrice()` param type empty, `mixed` or in a docblock.

 :no_good: